techtown-training/git-github-boot-camp/labs/2.3-working-with-teams/01-github-flow.md

 ![Pull request details](../../img/githubflow-6.png)

-Add a descriptive message and click the green "Create pull request" button.
+Add a descriptive message and click the green Create Pull Request button.

 You will be taken to the pull request page: